-According to EIA, in July of 2023 (the latest U.S. data available), U.S. oil production was close to passing 13.0 million barrels, which coincides with the peak reached under Trump.
-But that is NOT the end of the story.
+According to EIA, in the second half of 2023, U.S. daily oil production averaged 13.2 million barrels, which is close to the peak reached under Trump.1 But that is NOT the end of the story.
 The price of oil has been MUCH higher than the price when Trump was president.
 Adjusted for inflation, the average world price throughout Trump's presidency was \$54 a barrel, and rarely exceeded \$65.
 During Biden's presidency, the average was \$72 through July 2023 and averaged \$83 in 2022.
 See Figure 2.